The River by Starlight

 Annie Rushton leaves behind an unsettling past to join her brother on his Montana homestead and make a determined fresh start.
 There, sparks fly when she tangles with Adam Fielding, a visionary businessman-farmer determined to make his own way and answer to no one.
 Neither is looking for a partner, but they give in to their undeniable chemistry.

-Based on true events, this sweeping novel weaves a century-old story, timeless in its telling of love, heartbreak, healing, and redemption embodied in one woman’s tenacious quest for control over her own destiny in the face of devastating misfortune and social injustice.
+Based on true events, this sweeping novel weaves a century-old tale of love, heartbreak, healing, and redemption embodied in one woman’s tenacious quest for self-determination in the face of devastating misfortune and social injustice.

 Praise for The River by Starlight